oracle-hack-warsaw/oracle-aggregrator/README.md

 Groundbreaking Oracle Aggregator Technology (in short, GOAT) is a decentralized oracle aggregator service.
 GOAT allows token holders access to selected oracles.
 Users can mint or rent an NFT, which then can be connected to a smart contract to access the oracle's data feeds.
 This solution is innovative as it allows end users to access different oracle providers trough a single source (GOAT).

-⚙️ Built using Solidity NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.
+⚙️ Built using Solidity, NextJS, Hardhat, and Typescript.

 - 📃 **Smart contracts**: Using ERC721A, ERC4907A and ERC6982.
 - 🔮 **Connected to oracles**: End users can access different oracles via GOAT.